Syncfusion AI Assistant

 @rendermode InteractiveAuto

-<SfMultiColumnComboBox TItem="string" TValue="string" Placeholder="Select a game"></SfMultiColumnComboBox>
+<SfMultiColumnComboBox TItem="string" TValue="string" Placeholder="Select any product"></SfMultiColumnComboBox>

 • Press Ctrl+F5 (Windows) or +F5 (macOS) to launch the application.
-This will render the Syncfusion Blazor MultiColumn ComboBox component in your default web browser.
+This will render the Syncfusion® Blazor MultiColumn ComboBox component in your default web browser.

 Blazor MultiColumn ComboBox Component